THE-KIPDEV/ultimate-express-starter/readme.md

 4. Email system with Mailjet and mailService
 5. Admin & user role management
 6. 2FA system by Authentificator (OTP) or SMS
+7. Stripe payment intent and subscription with portal

 ## Environments and DB